Peeler Ranch History

-The 9-11 attack and resulting economic downfall gave Justin an emotional and financial-whipping with Macho Creek Lodge.
+Justin “earned” an emotional and financial-whipping with Macho Creek Lodge directly after the 9-11 attack and resulting economic downfall.
 However, he restructured the lodge business while Julie brought home a stable teacher’s salary.
 With much mentorship from two mentors, Justin began investing and developing small real estate deals.

 One of Macho Creek Lodge’s clients takes a massive whitetail buck gross scoring 225 1/8″.
 The buck is the second buck from the A.M.Peeler Ranch registered in the Boone & Crockett record book.

 A third Boone & Crockett whitetail buck is harvested at Macho Creek Lodge on the AMPeeler Ranch and which is entered in the Boone & Crockett record book.